Saba Hasan

 Saba Hasan is an Indian contemporary artist who is based in Goa and New Delhi.

+Education

 She has a BA (Honours) in Economics from Delhi University, New Delhi and a Masters in Cultural Anthropology from Syracuse University New York.
 She has also trained in art at the Ceruleum - Ecole d’arts Visuels, Lausanne and art history at the University of Cambridge, UK.